pahihu/simh-nova-dzp/README.md

 * NRDOS boot stopped after a seek => needs INTs (INT generation after RECAL/SEEK)
 * hang up, DISK FORMAT ERROR, DISK STATUS ERROR etc.
 * tracing Nova boot I/O in the Wild Hare simulator (where mine goes wild?)
-* only SEEK/RECAL should set the units cylinder (leftover from DKP)
+* only SEEK/RECAL should set the cylinder count in the unit (leftover from DKP)
 * read ends on a surface boundary
 * start R/W while SEEK/RECAL in progress